South Florida hosts Rice following Anglin's 27-point game

 BOTTOM LINE: Rice visits South Florida after Denver Anglin scored 27 points in Rice’s 82-71 loss to the Tulane Green Wave.

-The Owls are 2-5 against AAC opponents.
-Rice ranks fourth in the AAC with 24.5 defensive rebounds per game led by Trae Broadnax averaging 4.7.

-South Florida averages 76.1 points, 7.4 more per game than the 68.7 Rice allows.
-Rice’s 41.7% shooting percentage from the field this season is 2.0 percentage points lower than South Florida has given up to its opponents (43.7%).
+South Florida scores 76.1 points, 7.4 more per game than the 68.7 Rice allows.
+Rice’s 41.7% shooting percentage from the field this season is 2.0 percentage points lower than South Florida has allowed to its opponents (43.7%).

-The Bulls and Owls face off Tuesday for the first time in conference play this season.
+The Bulls and Owls meet Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Jamille Reynolds is averaging 11.6 points and 7.3 rebounds for the Bulls.
+TOP PERFORMERS: Jayden Reid is scoring 12.4 points per game and averaging 2.4 rebounds for the Bulls.
 Kobe Knox is averaging 2.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bulls: 5-5, averaging 76.1 points, 29.8 rebounds, 15.1 assists, 8.3 steals and 3.5 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 68.3 points per game.